-This page has information for U.S. Citizens applying to work at Vancouver Island Health Authority (VIHA).
+This page has information for U.S. Citizens applying to work at Island Health.

 The North American Free Trade Agreement (NAFTA) is a regional agreement between the Governments of Canada, Mexico and the United States that permits United States citizens to enter and work in Canada, in certain professional occupations identified by the agreement.

 Under NAFTA, U.S. citizens do not require a Labour Market Opinion.
 The only requirement is a job offer from a Canadian employer.
 Applications, document checklist and information is available from Citizenship & Immigration Canada (CIC).